 - Base themes

-As technologies become more complex, performance can be affected.
-Since the Drupal Community is always watching and repairing security vulnerabilities in the code, they are also watching for problems related to performance, such as slow load speed of pages.
+As technology becomes more complex, your site’s performance could be negatively affected.
+Since the Drupal Community is diligently watching and repairing security vulnerabilities in the code, they are also watching for problems related to performance, such as slow load speed of pages.
+Don’t let your customer experience take a hit because of simple maintenance updates.
 If a code-related bug causes performance issues, it is likely the problem is already being addressed by the community since they are always testing and fixing issues.

-The more frequently you perform website maintenance the more time and money you will save.
-Incremental updates allow for more periodic minor code changes.
-Over time, Drupal modules go through multiple revisions and the code updates can be more challenging.
+The more frequently you perform website maintenance, the more time and money you will save.
+Over time, Drupal modules go through multiple revisions and code updates, creating what we call ‘Technical Debt.’
+Incremental updates allow for more periodic minor code changes and help manage overall cost.
 We recommend quarterly updates, at a minimum.
+The longer you wait for updates, the more time (and money) it will take to eventually fix problems and complete required changes.
+Save yourself the headache and the cost!

 COMMONPLACES APPROACH TO DRUPAL MAINTENANCE

 Drupal has a built-in updating mechanism that alerts you when updates are available.
-It is tempting to do this yourself.
+You may be tempted to do this yourself.
 However, if something goes wrong there is no undo.
-Our expert Drupal web developers are skilled to handle all of these issues.
+Our expert Drupal web developers are skilled to handle all of these issues and eager to help.

 MAINTENANCE PROGRAM OPTIONS

 When we perform maintenance on your site, our Drupal developers use a copy of your site and database on our development servers.
-This ensures no impact on your live site while we’re doing your work.
-It also provides for version control, allowing us to track the changes between updates and roll back to a previous version in the event that any problems are encountered during said testing.
+This ensures no impact on your live site while we’re doing your work, and maintains a consistent user experience.
+It also provides for version control, allowing us to track the changes between updates and roll back to a previous version in the event that any problems are encountered during testing.

 We Can Help

-If you think your Drupal site could benefit from an evaluation and even a regular program of application maintenance, contact us.
+If you think your Drupal site could benefit from an evaluation or a consistent application maintenance, contact us.
 We’d love to help you.
 You’ve already taken the first steps by having a great site built on a superb application framework -- Drupal.
 Maintaining it on a regular basis will ensure that it is always online and secure.